-For TVs that are not digital than a digital converter box can always be bought.
+For TVs that are not digital a digital converter box can always be bought.

 Some new TVs don’t come with a built-in TV Tuner and need an external unit.

 If your TV doesn’t have a built-in TV Tuner there are many external signal converter boxes available.